Case Study // Internal Communications Channel Strategy

 Newsletter

-A $1B+ industrial technology company with thousands of employees across hundreds of locations had no enterprise-wide communication channel.
-The internal newsletter had a 9% open rate.
-Slack reached 39% of the workforce.
-83% of Slack activity was direct messages, not shared knowledge.
-The company had grown 43,000% more complex since founding.
+A large-scale company with a distributed workforce across hundreds of locations had no enterprise-wide communication channel.
+The internal newsletter was significantly underperforming.
+The primary collaboration tool reached a fraction of the workforce, and most of that activity was direct messages, not shared knowledge.
+The company had grown exponentially since founding.
 The communication infrastructure had not.

 Frameworks